SreeHarshaMandlem/vehicle-listing-management/README.md

 # Vehicle Listing Management

-Dealer Listings Management provides a platform that can receive the listings from the dealers through different providers, and make them available on the platform.
+Vehicle Listing Management provides a platform that can receive the listings from the dealers through different providers, and make them available on the platform.

 * Dealer 	- The company that is publishing the car
 * Listing	- The car that is being published
 * Provider	- The platform the dealers already use to manage their own listings.
 Different providers send data in different formats, like CSV, JSON.

-Dealer Data Management enables dealers to get listings from different sources(providers) and make them available here in a standardized format.
+Vehilce Listing Management enables dealers to get listings from different sources(providers) and make them available here in a standardized format.

 ## Architecture
 ![Architecture](./docs/architecture.png?raw=true "architecture.png")